aws-samples/application-migration-with-aws-workshop/workshop/content/server-migration-overview/_index.en.md

 #### Server Migration Patterns

-In this section, you will migrate your web server in different migration patterns.
-Each migration pattern requires different set of activities, approach and tools.
-Most common server migration patterns are listed as below.
+In this section, you will migrate your web server using different migration strategies.
+Each migration strategy requires different set of activities and tools.
+Most common server migration strategies are listed as below.

 1. **REHOST**: Move applications without changes. (aka lift-and-shift).
 Benefit from AWS migration tools like <a href="https://aws.amazon.com/cloudendure-migration/" target="_blank">CloudEndure</a>, <a href="https://aws.amazon.com/server-migration-service/" target="_blank">SMS</a>
 2. **REPLATFORM**: Make a few cloud optimizations to achieve a tangible benefit.
 You will not change the core architecture of the application.